 The Pupil Premium is calculated on the number of children who have been on free school meals at any time during the previous 6 years of education, those who are in the care of a local authority and those who are from families who are part of the Armed Forces.
 To check whether your child is eligible for Free School Meals please contact the school to speak to Mrs Phillips in the School Office.

-In 2016-2017 we will receive £26,400.
-This money will to be used to to raise the attainment and achievement of pupils so that children make at least expected progress and close the gap enabling pupils to reach age-related expectations through:
+The Pupil Premium money we receive will to be used to to raise the attainment and achievement of pupils so that children make at least expected progress and close the gap enabling pupils to reach age-related expectations through: